 We have all seen the Facebook posts “get your own Star Wars name”.
 Take the first 2 letters of your mother’s maiden and then add the last 4 letters of your first pets name etc. I am now Jedi Master Matwoo Tiem.

 Tesco – a solid brand name came from the founder doing just this.
-Jack Cohen put the first letters of his main supplier’s name - TES together with the first letters from his surname.
+Jack Cohen put the first letters of his main supplier’s name – TES together with the first letters of his surname.
 TES and Co became TESCO – so it can really work.